Henry Daly Building: Art and architecture

 Like many other civic buildings constructed during the New Deal, the Daly Building is an example of the Classical Moderne style.
 The National Register of Historic Places nomination for the Daly Building notes that “[a]mong the defining Classical Moderne features of the building are its ziggurat configuration achieved through the progressive setback of its upper stories and its use of the abstracted classical form.”
 Although some had originally called for a Colonial Revival design, the architects of the Municipal Center wanted its design to complement the nearby Hadfield Courthouse and Federal Triangle.

 To make up for its overall, spartan appearance (keeping with New Deal ideals), the building contains a good deal of public art, including bas reliefs next to the plaza staircase by Lee Lawrie and John Gregory.
 There are also murals made from ceramic tiles in the interior courtyards by Hildreth Meiere and Waylande Gregory.
 A tile mosaic on the C Street lobby floor depicting a map of the District of Columbia by Eric Menke was described by Alexander M. Padro in a January 2000 letter to The Washington Post as a "...giant, brilliantly colored and detailed map of the city...made from tens of thousands of tiny pieces of colored stone."
-On the Indiana Avenue side is the Police Memorial Fountain by John J. Earley, built in 1942 with Italian marble at the hands of Italian immigrants.
+On the Indiana Avenue side is the DC Police Memorial Fountain by John J. Earley, built in 1942 with Italian marble at the hands of Italian immigrants.
 The idea for such a memorial had been simmering for years, but it finally received funding in 1940.
-It honors all District police officers killed in the line of duty.
+It honors all DC Metropolitan Police Officers who have died in the line of duty.

+The Police Memorial Fountain in front of the northwest corner of the building, which was neglected over the years, was repaired and rededicated in 2023.
+This was in conjunction with the erection of a new memorial wall that records the names of the fallen members of the DC Metropolitan Police Department.
+The effort was accomplished through the non-profit Metropolitan Police Memorial and Museum, Inc. ("DC Police Memorial") and a generous donation by former DC Police Officer and Chairman of the Washington Post, Donald Graham.
+This organization is also constructing a Metropolitan Police museum that will be housed on the 11th floor of 441 4th Street, Northwest, directly across Indiana Avenue from the Henry J. Daly building.